Speech synthesis data preparation process

 | Speaker Type | Should always be |

-| Speaker Name | Speaker identifier; must be unique within each file |
+| Speaker Name | Speaker identifier; should be unique within each file |

 | Confidence Score | System confidence score (probability); should always be |